 There is a lot more to clothing than meets the eye.
 Asking yourself what makes quality clothing is to look deeper than style.
-There are numerous factors in a quality garment, but let’s take a look at the main components: fabrics, trims, zippers.
-In most quality items, it lies in attention to detail, especially when it comes to garment construction.
-This is a science and an art, which are both required for durability, comfort and function.
+There are numerous factors in a quality garment, but let’s take a look at the main components: fabrics / trims, construction and fit.
+In most quality items, the craft lies in attention to detail, especially when it comes to garment construction.
+This is a science and an art, both required for durability, comfort, function and lasting style.

 Look for a metal zipper with a hook-and-eye clasp, snap, or button at the top - these will keep it in place.
 The zipper should have a placket and should run up and down smoothly.
 A considerate designer would also give you a zipper guard; this tucks in your zipper pull for your personal comfort (usually found on outerwear.)
 For other types of hardware (i.e.metal buttons and design features,) give them a quick texture test.
 Plastic trims will not last as long, and enamel or paint will chip off in the washing machine.

 When it comes to seams, there is a lot riding on this one little thread, so let’s take a closer look.
 Turn the item inside-out and gently pull at one of its side-seams.
 If you can see daylight between the stitches, it’s a sign the garment might not stand the test of time.

 High-quality garments have tighter seams and a high number of stitches per inch.
 This makes it harder for holes to develop and threads to snag.
 Seam-stitching should be consistent.
 There is even an ideal ratio of stitches per inch (for a well- made woven garment, expect to see 12-to-14).
 It is harder to do this when a factory is focused on speed, and not necessarily the details.

 For example, a fast-fashion brand is focused on speed to get the garment to market and make a profit.
 Product Development teams typically have less time and money to focus on durability and quality.